keita-nakamura30/furima-32907/README.md

 ### Association

--belongs_to :user
+- belongs_to :user
--belongs_to :item
+- belongs_to :item
--has_one    :purchasebox
+- has_one    :purchasebox